azaleacolburn/witchfox/README.md

 ## Features

-- collapsing sidebery tabs
+- collapsing Sidebery tabs
-    - with option to fully collapse
+- pop up arc-like urlbar
-- pop up arc-like url bar
+- option to hide the navbar for a ultra-minimal experience
 - general visual enhancements
-- custom svg icons for some extensions
+- custom SVG icons for some extensions

 ## Screenshots